Martha Coakley: 2010 U.S. Senate campaign

+Less than a month before the election, Coakley took six days off from campaigning.
+Brown referred to this break as a vacation.
+The Boston Herald commented: "Laying low in the final weeks of a truncated election is unusual – and a luxury that only a very confident candidate could afford."

+When criticized for leaving the state for a Washington fundraiser instead of campaigning, Coakley responded by asking, "As opposed to standing outside Fenway Park?
+In the cold?
+Shaking hands?"
+President Barack Obama later cited Coakley's remark as a defining moment for his presidency and for his healthcare proposal; to Obama, it reflected Coakley's inept handling of a race that should have been easily winnable.

+Coakley also referred to Red Sox star pitcher and Brown supporter Curt Schilling as "another Yankee fan," making her a target of derision.

+Brown asserted that Coakley behaved as if she was entitled to the Senate seat merely by dint of being the candidate of the Democratic Party.
+Famously, during one of the debates, he said: "It's not Kennedy's seat, and it's not the Democrats' seat; it's the people's seat".

 In her last television debate January 11, 2010, at the University of Massachusetts Boston, when asked about the prospects of victory in Afghanistan, Coakley stated, "I think we have done what we are going to be able to do in Afghanistan.
 I think that we should plan an exit strategy.
 Yes.
 I'm not sure there is a way to succeed.
 If the goal was and the mission in Afghanistan was to go in because we believed that the Taliban was giving harbor to terrorists, we supported that.
 I supported that.
 They're gone.
 They're not there anymore.
 They're in, apparently Yemen, they're in Pakistan.
 Let's focus our efforts on where Al Qaeda is."
 This statement drew criticism from Scott Brown and his supporters, including Rudy Giuliani.